mandev/pdftool/README.md

 # PdfTool

-PdfTool offers filters to operate on PDF files.
+PdfTool is a Java library that offers filters to handle PDF files.

-### Filters
+## Filters

 * AddMargin : add a margin
 * AddMetadata : add metadata